qvanle/vim-configuration/README.md

 3. https://github.com/junegunn/fzf
 4. plug
 ## INSTALL
-1. Download this repository and extract.
+1. Create a folder and download this repository and extract.
-2. Go to $HOME (on linux just "cd ~" on window go to your user folder)
+2. Go to $HOME (on linux just "cd ~", on window go to your user folder)
 3. create a empty file (".vimrc" on linux, "_vimrc" on window) and paste this script into that:
 ```
 let g:CONFIG_FOLDER = '$HOME/.vim'